 A white label partner is a company or structured team that manages accounts on behalf of agencies.
 You pay a fixed or per-account fee, the work runs under your brand, and the operational responsibility sits with them rather than with you.

 The downside: Less personal than a good freelancer relationship.
 Larger providers run their account managers across more accounts than a freelancer would, which can mean less granular attention per account.
-And the pricing is higher than entry-level freelancers - though comparable to experienced specialist freelancers.
+And the pricing is higher than entry-level freelancers, though comparable to experienced specialist freelancers.
+If you want a shortlist of established options, see our roundup of the top white label Google Ads agencies for 2026.

 Head-to-Head: The 6 Dimensions That Matter